mcauser/awesome-micropython/readme.md

 * [micropython-redis](https://github.com/dwighthubbard/micropython-redis) - A redis client implementation designed for use with MicroPython.
 * [picoredis](https://github.com/SpotlightKid/picoredis) - A very minimal Redis client (not only) for MicroPython.
 * [micropg](https://github.com/nakagami/micropg) - PostgreSQL database driver for MicroPython.
+* [nmongo](https://github.com/nakagami/nmongo) - MongoDB client for CPython and MicroPython, with mongo shell like APIs.

 #### EEPROM